MicrosoftDocs/fabric-docs/docs/data-factory/transform-data.md

 # QuickStart: Move and transform data with dataflows and pipelines

-In this tutorial, you'll learn how to show how the dataflow and pipeline experience can create a powerful and comprehensive Data factory solution.
+In this tutorial, you'll seew how the dataflow and pipeline experience can create a powerful and comprehensive Data factory solution.

 ## Prerequisites